remix-run/react-router/DEVELOPMENT.md

 - Create a new branch for the release: `git checkout -b release-experimental`
 - Make whatever changes you need and commit them: `git add . && git commit "experimental changes!"`
-- Update version numbers and create a release tag: `yarn run version:experimental`
+- Update version numbers and create a release tag: `pnpm run version:experimental`
 - Push to GitHub: `git push origin --follow-tags`
 - The CI workflow should automatically trigger from the experimental tag to publish the release to npm